fedeantuna/tuia-python-project-2022/README.md

     plt.show()
 ```

-## What is the average occupancy for each room type on each neighbourhood?
+## What is the average occupancy for each room type on each neighbourhood and how it relates to the prices and ratings?
-    * How does the occupancy relate with the pricing?
-    * How does the occupancy relate with the rating?

 In our code, this is the call needed to generate a graphic response to this question: